orangeduck/mpc/README.md

 Regex Method
 ------------

-There is an easy way to do this than the above method. _mpc_ comes with a handy regex function for constructing parsers using regex syntax.
+There is an easier way to do this than the above method. _mpc_ comes with a handy regex function for constructing parsers using regex syntax.
 We can specify an identifier using a regex pattern as shown below.

 ```c
 mpc_parser_t *ident = mpc_re("[a-zA-Z_][a-zA-Z_0-9]*");